hunter-teacher-cert/unit_plan-p5-j5-s5-wot/README.md

 -----

 ### General Overview
-(include here description of unit, what class(es) it fits into, when...)

 Description:
 The culminating project of a unit on P5 incorporating a thematic project on culture.
 Students will have covered various shapes in P5 and have had lessons on basic HTML/CSS to design a simple web page which will showcase their Culture Project.
 This would take place over  the course of 10-15 - 40 minute periods of CS.
 The project will take 5-40 class periods.
 Students will be using questions designed to help them design a project that tells about them and their culture.
 They will use P5 with HTML/CSS.
 They will be doing some work in groups to explore the significance of culture and work together on a joint project if they desire and are from similar cultures.
 Most of the projects, however, will be individual.
 They will do peer evaluations within class and share with other classes as presentations.
 The projects will be housed on a web page with the use of HTML/CSS to showcase their P5 work.